 We often juggle multiple responsibilities and therefore it's easy to make excuses when it comes to doing one more thing.
 I do not want therapy to feel like a chore or another obligation.
 Offering online therapy makes it more accessible and convenient to get help.

 If you relate to any of the following, online therapy may be a positive option for you:

 Your work schedule makes it difficult

 You are a caregiver and are unable to step away from that responsibility

 You have a medical condition that makes it difficult to leave the house

-Online therapy overcomes barriers of time, travel, crazy schedules, and at times even bad weather; allowing you to have a session from the comfort of your own home, office, or wherever you are without the worry of taking extra time.
+Online therapy overcomes barriers of time, travel, crazy schedules, and at times even bad weather; allowing you to have a session from the comfort of your own home, office, or wherever you are.
 Studies have shown that it works just as well as traditional in-office therapy.
 There are many benefits to online therapy, and I offer it when appropriate.

 Online therapy also allows me to work with people who may not have access to the services I offer where they live.
 I’m able to work with anyone whose permanent address is in North Carolina or Tennessee, so even if you’re not local to the Raleigh area, we can work together.

 I want the commitment you are making to yourself to be effortless!
 Through a secure platform, I offer 24/7 online scheduling, an online client portal with secure messaging, and the ability to do online therapy.

 Whether you’re wanting to do a combination of online and in-office, or work with me exclusively online, you’ll start off by scheduling your free, no-obligation 20-minute phone consultation.